 - In the meantime, grind cumin seeds, coriander seeds, and pepper corns in a coffee grinder.
 Add 1 teaspoon of the spice blend into the kitchari.

 - Add carrots, zucchini, kale, and salt and cook uncovered for 15 to 20 minutes, until the lentils are tender and the mixture resembles a thick porridge.

 - Stir occasionally and add more water if it is getting too dry.

-- Heat ghee in a skillet, add 1 teaspoon cumin seeds and fry for 30 seconds.
+- Heat ghee or coconut oil in a skillet, add 1 teaspoon cumin seeds and fry for 30 seconds.

 - Add the rest of the ground spice blend from step 4, then immediately add a little bit of the kitchari to prevent burning and stir well.